rish-16/Angelfire/README.md

 > `Angelfire` lets you quickly build right-click-enabled context menus and drop-down menus for any element on your webpage.

-**What are context menus?**
+**What Are Context Menus?**

-A Context Menus is what shows up when you right-click something on a webpage.
+A context menu is what shows up when you right-click something on a webpage.
 It usually contains actions that can be performed on the selected element.

 <img src="assets/context-menu.png" alt="c-menu" width="300px">